top of page

 Three glass bottles of amber apple cider vinegar sit on a table with red apples around.
 Warm, rustic atmosphere with soft lighting.

-Whether you are crafting a zesty salad dressing, a muscle-soothing rub, or a supportive oxymel, infused vinegars bring both flavor and function to your herbal practice.
+Whether you are crafting a bright salad dressing, a warming oxymel, or a simple muscle rub, infused vinegars bring both flavor and function to everyday herbal practice.

 Why Use Infused Vinegars?